grongierisc/formation-template/README.md

 5. Testing the operation :

-By selecting the operation and going in the `Actions` tabs in the right sidebar menu, we should be able to test the operation (if not see the production creation part to activate testings).
+Double clicking on the operation will enable us to activate it.
+After that, by selecting the operation and going in the `Actions` tabs in the right sidebar menu, we should be able to test the operation (if not see the production creation part to activate testings).

+We will send the operation a message of the type we declared earlier.
+If all goes well, the results should be as expected.